christianengineer/christianengineer.github.io/_posts/2023-12-03-handwriting-recognition-with-mnist-python-digitizing-written-text.md

 ---
-title: Handwriting Recognition with MNIST (Python) Digitizing written text
 date: 2023-12-03
+description: We will be using the MNIST dataset, TensorFlow, Keras, and OpenCV.
+These libraries provide powerful tools for digitizing handwritten digits and creating efficient machine learning models.
+layout: article
 permalink: posts/handwriting-recognition-with-mnist-python-digitizing-written-text
-layout: article
+title: Inadequate Handwriting Recognition Resolved by MNIST Python Digitization.
 ---

 ## AI Handwriting Recognition with MNIST (Python) Digitizing written text